Yildirim-AliD/C-Journey/README.md

 📜 **Description:** This program generates a multiplication table up to a user-defined range.
 The user inputs the maximum value, and the program prints a neatly formatted multiplication table.

 ---
+### 8️⃣ Matrix Generator
+📁 **Path:** `matrix-generator/`
+📜 **Description: **This program generates different types of matrices based on user input.
+The user selects a matrix type from the menu and defines its size.
+The program then prints the corresponding matrix pattern.

 This project is licensed under the **MIT License** – see the [LICENSE](LICENSE) file for details.